Groups & Workshops

 Do you want to develop better relationship skills?
 This group provides an opportunity to learn from each other, while giving and receiving support around the many personal issues that students deal with.
 Participants will help each other develop greater self-awareness and increased ability to have satisfying relationships.
 Relationships, self-confidence, balancing demands, and more–this group will address the issues of greatest concern to its members.

-Section 1: Tuesdays 2:00 - 3:30 (in-person)
+Section 1: Tuesdays 2:30 - 4:00 (in-person)

-Facilitators: Ian Evans, Emily Eng
+Facilitators: Ian Evans, Ulysses Jimenez

-Section 2: Wednesdays 3:00 - 4:30 (virtual)
+Section 2: Wednesdays 3:00 - 4:30 (in-person)

-Facilitators: Alexa Fetzer, Kris Robbins
+Facilitators: Alexa Fetzer, Franny Parent

-Section 3: Thursdays 3:00 - 4:30 (in-person)
+Section 3: Wednesdays 4:00 - 5:30 (in-person)

-Facilitators: Jake Loeffler
+Facilitators: Jake Loeffler, Rachel Hughitt

 To join: Contact SCS at [email protected] or 612-624-3323 to schedule a group screening/orientation meeting with group facilitators